dchaudhari7177/Weather-Data-Fetch-and-Emailer/README.md

 ### Dependencies

 - **PHPMailer:** Used for sending emails via SMTP.

-- **Guzzle HTTP:** (optional) Can be used for making HTTP requests to external APIs (e.g., Weather.com).
+### Implementation Details

+- **Composer:** Composer is used to manage PHP dependencies in the project.
+The `composer.json` file defines the required packages, including `phpmailer/phpmailer`.
+- **PHPMailer (phpmailer/phpmailer):** PHPMailer is utilized to send emails using SMTP.
+It provides a convenient and secure way to send email messages programmatically from PHP.

 ### Notes

 - This project demonstrates basic usage of APIs (Weather.com) and email sending using PHP.
 - Customize the project as needed for your specific use case (e.g., additional features, error handling, styling).
 - Ensure you handle sensitive information (e.g., API keys, SMTP passwords) securely and never expose them publicly.
-- Please feel free to contact with me any queries..
+- Please feel free to contact with me any queries or feedback.

----